Bilquis Sheikh: Religious conversion

 In 1966, following the death of her parents and dissolution of her marriage, Sheikh left her homes in London, Paris and Rawalpindi and returned to her family's ancestral land in Wah, located at the foothills of the Himalayan Mountains.
 She lived on a large estate with many servants, yet became a virtual recluse, alone and disappointed over the abandonment by her husband.
 Discontented with her life, she began reading the Quran in depth, searching for hope and a higher purpose in her life.
-During her study, she began noticing that the prophet Jesus was mentioned in several places within the Muslim scriptures and thought that reading his teachings might be beneficial.
+During her study, she began noticing that Jesus was mentioned in several places within the Muslim scriptures and thought that reading his teachings might be beneficial.
 Unfamiliar with the life of Jesus, she began researching further, turning to other sources that were referenced in the text.
-She asked her chauffeur, who was a Christian man, to bring her a Bible, to which he obliged.
+She asked her chauffeur, who was a Christian man, to bring her a Christian Bible, which he did.

 Sheikh was intrigued by biblical passages that were alien to her Muslim faith and became drawn to research further.
 As she read the Bible alongside of the Quran, she began questioning her beliefs.
 She felt a sense of peace when she read the Bible, but was puzzled that she did not experience these same feelings when reading the Islamic texts.
 In response to her questions, she approached the home of some local American missionaries, David and Synnøve Mitchell, where she learned of Christianity for the first time.
-That night, she began experiencing a series of dreams and visions about John the Baptist; and God as the Father, as Jesus the Son, and as the Holy Spirit.
+She said that that night, she began experiencing a series of dreams and visions about John the Baptist; and God as the Father, as Jesus the Son, and as the Holy Spirit.
 These dreams contradicted the teachings of Islam, where she was taught that the trinity was merely Christian heresy.